Constructing graphs over $R^n$ with small prescribed mean-curvature: The cubic reformulation of the -problem

-Proceeding by induction, we will now show that, given $v_g = \eps v^{(1)}$, for each $k\in\Nset$ there is a $v^{(2k+1)}$ which vanishes at infinity and solves
+Proceeding by induction, we will now show that, given $v_g = v^{(1)}$, for each $k\in\Nset$ there is a $v^{(2k+1)}$ which vanishes at infinity and solves

-Since the formulas become rather long, we switch to the shorter notation $v^{[k]}$ for $v^{(2k+1)}$ for all $k=0,1,2,3,...$; this mildly obscures the power of $\eps$ to which the terms belong, but shortens the length of the formulas considerably.
+Since the formulas become rather long, we switch to the shorter notation $v^{[k]}$ for $v^{(2k+1)}$ for all $k=0,1,2,3,...$; this mildly obscures the order of smallness to which the terms belong, but shortens the length of the formulas considerably.

 Step one is easily disposed of by checking explicitly that $v_g\times (v_g\cdot\nabla) v_g$ is divergence-free for any gradient field $v_g$.
 Indeed, since $\nabla\times v_g =0$ for any gradient field $v_g$, first of all the well-known identity $(v\cdot\nabla)v = {\textstyle{\frac12}}\nabla |v|^2 - v\times(\nabla\times v)$ reduces to $(v_g\cdot\nabla)v_g = {\textstyle{\frac12}}\nabla |v_g|^2$, and second, $v_g\times \Big({\textstyle{\frac12}}\nabla |v_g|^2\Big) = -\nabla\times \Big[{\textstyle{\frac12}}|v_g|^2v_g\Big]$, so that $v_g\times (v_g\cdot\nabla) v_g = -\nabla\times \Big[{\textstyle{\frac12}}|v_g|^2v_g\Big]$ is a curl, i.e. divergence-free.
-Hence, given $\eps v^{[0]} = v_g$, for either sign of ``$\pm$'' there is a $v^{[1]}$ satisfying $\nabla\times v^{[1]}= \pm v^{[0]}\times (v^{[0]}\cdot\nabla) v^{[0]}$.
+Hence, given $v^{[0]} = v_g$, for either sign of ``$\pm$'' there is a $v^{[1]}$ satisfying $\nabla\times v^{[1]}= \pm v^{[0]}\times (v^{[0]}\cdot\nabla) v^{[0]}$.
 Moreover, since $v_g$ is given by (\ref{vgSOLfield}) and $H\in C^\alpha_{0}\cap L^{1}$, we have that $v_g\times (v_g\cdot\nabla) v_g\in C^{1,\alpha}_{0}\cap L^{1}$, and so in particular there is a solution $v^{[1]}$ of $\nabla\times v^{[1]}= \pm v^{[0]}\times (v^{[0]}\cdot\nabla) v^{[0]}$ which vanishes at infinity.

 As to the induction step, suppose that for all $k\leq m$, and either sign of ``$\pm$,'' there is a solution $v^{[k]}$ of (\ref{ih}) which vanishes at spatial infinity.
 We now show that then also $\sum_{h+i+j=m} v^{[h]}\times (v^{[i]}\cdot\nabla)v^{[j]}$ is divergence free and vanishes sufficiently rapidly at infinity.